 Trading securities - Fair values for these investments are based on quoted prices in active markets and are therefore classified within Level 1 of the fair value hierarchy.
-For trading securities, there was (\$19,800) and (\$4,400) in unrealized holding losses, respectively, recorded in other income and expense on the accompanying consolidated statements of comprehensive loss for the three months ended February 29, 2016 and February 28, 2015, respectively.
+For trading securities, there was (\$823) and \$3,768 in unrealized holding loss and gain, respectively, recorded in other income and expense on the accompanying consolidated statements of comprehensive income for the three months ended May 31, 2016 and 2015.
+For trading securities, there was (\$20,652) and (\$645) in unrealized holding loss, respectively, recorded in other income and expense on the accompanying consolidated statements of comprehensive income for the six months ended May 31, 2016 and 2015.

 Available-for-sale securities - During the second quarter of fiscal 2015, management reevaluated its marketable securities and determined that there was a change in certain securities from trading to available-for-sale classification.
 These investments are classified as available for sale and consist of marketable equity securities that we intend to hold for an indefinite period of time.
 Investments are stated at fair value and unrealized holding gains and losses are reported as a component of accumulated other comprehensive income until realized.
 Realized gains or losses on disposition of investments are computed using the first in, first out (FIFO) method and reported as income or loss in the period of disposition in the accompanying consolidated statements of comprehensive income.
-For available-for-sale securities, there was approximately (\$94,000) and \$0 in unrealized holding losses, net of tax, respectively, reported as comprehensive loss on the accompanying statements of comprehensive (loss) income for the three months ended February 29, 2016 and February 28, 2015, respectively.
+For available-for-sale securities, there was (\$6,493) and \$226,276 in unrealized holding loss and gain, net of tax, respectively, reported as comprehensive income on the accompanying statements of comprehensive income for the three months ended May 31, 2016 and 2015.
+For available-for-sale securities, there was (\$100,220) and \$226,276 in unrealized holding loss and gain, net of tax, respectively, reported as a component of comprehensive income on the accompanying consolidated statements of comprehensive income for the six month period ended May 31, 2016 and 2015.
+Additionally, there was \$7,361 in realized gains on the disposition of available for sale securities recorded in other income and expense on the accompanying consolidated statements of comprehensive income for the three and six months ended May 31, 2015.